Special Educational Needs and Disabilities

 - giving direction for further training.

-- Our SENCO has attended courses in Behaviour Management, A Focus on SEND, One Planning, the Role of the SENCO and Autism and has worked closely with children on the autistic spectrum.
+- Our SENDCO has attended courses in Behaviour Management, A Focus on SEND, One Planning, the Role of the SENDCO and Autism and has worked closely with children on the autistic spectrum.
 She has worked with children with speech and language difficulties and has attended speech and language sessions with some of our children and completes their sheets with them at the session.
 She also has experience with children with Cystic Fibrosis, Fragile X and those with Global Delay.

 - The pre-school is always looking to extend its knowledge of SEND by staff attending further training courses and cascading information to other staff within the setting.